AnniekStok/napari-orthogonal-views/README.md

 m.set_sync_filters(sync_filters)

 ```
 Then add 3D data (e.g. File > Open Sample > napari builtins > Balls (3D)).
 Activate the labels layer and change the contour value.
 You should see that the contour property is not synced from main viewer to orthoviews now.

+## Screen recording
+The 'Screen recording' tab offers a quick way to save a stitched image of the viewer with its orthogonal views.
+It is also possible to slide along a given axis and record a movie that is saved as a .avi file.

 ## Known issues and ongoing work
 - Deprecation warnings on `Window._qt_window`, `LayerList._get_step_size`, `LayerList._get_extent_world` (suppressed for now).